Teaching Black History Conference

 Black History & Racial Literacy Writing Retreat

 This year's conference will include the opportunity to participate in a writing retreat.
-This two‐day session best serves researchers and scholars who are interested in writing collaborations around Black history and race research.
-Snacks and drinks are provided.
+This two‐day session is for researchers and scholars who are interested in writing collaborations around Black history and race research.

 Questions?